JoopIdema/Domoticz-MoonPhases/README.md

 ### Create a Here Dev Account
 First step is to create a freemium developer account via https://developer.here.com/ to get an appid and appcode.
-Note your App_id and App_code
+Note your App_id and App_code.

 ### Upload Custom Images
-Upload the zip files in de icon folder from 1 to 8 in Domoticz via Setup/More Options/Custom Icons. <br>
+Upload the zip files in the icon folder in order from 1 to 8 to Domoticz via Setup/More Options/Custom Icons.<br>
 If you have no custom icons than the value of the moonphaseicon variable in the script is 100 (default).<br>
 If you already have custom icons, count the number and add it with 100.
-So if you have 10 custom icons, then the value of the moonphaseicon variable becomes 110.
+So if you already have 10 custom icons, then the value of the moonphaseicon variable becomes 110.

 ### Dummy sensors
 Create 5 Dummy sensors in Domoticz: